JohnyzHub/Forge-Swarm/cdbookstore/readme.md

 			cdbookstore> docker ps
 					This should show image cdbookstore status 'UP...' cdbookstore>docker-machine ls
-					This should show the daemon mydockervm running and active.
+					This should show 'mydockervm' container running and active.

 	Open browser and execute below rest end point http://<ip>:8080/cdbookstore/rest/hello

-	IP in above rest call should match ip of the mydockervm appear in 'docker-machine ls' command
+	IP in above rest call should match ip of the mydockervm appear through 'docker-machine ls' command

-	If everything goes ok, you should see below response in the browser
+	If everything is good, you should see below response in the browser

 		method doGet invoked: Sun Jul 09 13:55:12 UTC 2017

 	<time> is the local time of the remote wildfly server.